vivarium-collective/vivarium-core/doc/guides/experiments.rst

 .. note:: Experiments accept only a single compartment, but you can still simulate many compartments!
-The single compartment you give to the experiment is the root comprtment, which will often be an environment.
+The single compartment you give to the experiment is the root compartment, which will often be an environment.
 This compartment will then contain the other compartments you want to simulate.